vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Attaches an evento listener to the elemento.
 The evento Tipo is denoted by the argument.
-The expression can either be a method name or an inline statement, or simply omitted when there are modifiers present.
+The espressione can either be a method name or an inline statement, or simply omitted when there are modifiers present.

   When used on a normal elemento, it listens to **native DOM eventi** only.
 When used on a custom elemento component, it also listens to **custom eventi** emitted on that child component.